 San Albino Tree Nursery (Vivero) and Compost Programs

-During the 8 years of its exploration program, Mako Mining has not cut a single tree.
-On the contrary, the Company has planted approximately 9,000 trees, and the San Albino Tree Nursery is producing 1,500 trees bimonthly.
+During the first 8 years of its exploration program, Mako did not cut a single tree.
+On the contrary, the Company planted approximately 9,000 trees, and the San Albino Tree Nursery is producing approximately 1,500 trees bi-monthly.

 - Contributes to the reforestation and renovation of the already damaged ecosystem and to the improvement of biodiversity with native species.

 - Protects the river banks within the area of the project.

 - Protects the watershed by reforestation, and the environment by using organic material.

 - Replaces pesticides and dangerous chemical components with compost as a natural resource to restore soil.

 - The Company has completed a base line study and tree census of the area to expose the area of ‘high risk’ which requires immediate actions

 - The Company has created ancillary jobs prior to any mining activities.